Divorce Mediation Attorneys in Arizona

 What Documents Do I Need for a Divorce Mediation in Arizona

-We will also provide you with document for you to complete prior to mediation listing all of the issues to be addressed in the mediation and what your position is as to those issues.
+We will also provide you with a document for you to complete before mediation listing all of the issues to be addressed in the mediation and what your position is as to these matters.
 That document will not be shared by the mediator with the other spouse and is intended only to provide your divorce mediator with an idea of where you are at on the various issues.